 *Both the Super Strict 30 Days and Super Strict 60 Days are applied to special circumstances and are by invitation only.

-The Long-Term Airbnb cancellation policy is applied to all reservations that are 28 nights or longer.
-Guests are required to give 30 days notice of cancellation in order to receive a full refund.
+The Long-Term Airbnb cancellation policy applies to all reservations that are 28 nights or longer.
+Guests are required to give 30 days notice of cancellation to receive a full refund.
 If the guest cancels within 30 days of the check-in date, then the first month of the reservation is paid to the host.

-Additionally, if the guests decide to leave during the stay, the guest is required to pay for 30 days following the date of the cancellation or up to the end date of the original booking.
+Additionally, if the guest decides to leave during the stay, the guest will have to pay for 30 days following the date of the cancellation or up to the end date of the original reservation.

-Cancellations are never fun for hosts.
-They can leave you very little time to find a replacement guest or even lost revenue.
-Therefore, you need to choose your Airbnb cancellation policy carefully if you want to maximize your bookings from Airbnb business while lowering your risk of a dispute that requires intervention from Airbnb’s staff.
-Depending on your Airbnb management specifics you might opt for different cancellation policy.
+Dealing with cancellations is never fun for hosts.
+They can leave you very little time to find a replacement guest or mean the lost revenue.
+Therefore, you need to choose your Airbnb cancellation policy carefully if you want to maximize your bookings.

 At the end of the day, it’s also important to remember that Airbnb always has the final say when it comes to refunds.
 If you are unable to resolve a dispute with a guest, Airbnb may decide the outcome on your behalf.